 Joiner Vs Carpenter: Which One Fits Doors?

-When it comes to fitting a door, there is often confusion between what a joiner and a carpenter do - and who’s best for the job.
-It’s important to understand the differences between a joiner and a carpenter in order to choose the right professional for your door-fitting needs.
-By delving into their specific skill sets and areas of expertise, you can make an informed decision that ensures a seamless and perfect fit for your doors.
+When it comes to fitting a door, there is often confusion between what a joiner and a carpenter do—and who’s best for the job.
+Understanding the differences between a joiner and a carpenter is key to choosing the right professional for your specific door-fitting needs.
+Each trade brings unique skills to the table, and selecting the appropriate expert ensures that the installation of your door, whether it’s an internal door, a fire door, or bespoke wooden doors, is done with precision and care.

 What Work Do Carpenters Specialise In?